dorathyofoha/vpn-usage/README.md

 <img src="https://i.imgur.com/933DqMe.png" height="70%" width="70%"/>
 </p>
 <p>
 Now that we are aware of the IP address and location of the VM, let’s see how it changes when using a VPN!
-I had previously created a free ProtonVPN account for this lab, now I just logged into my account and downloaded the ProtonVPN.
+I had previously created a free ProtonVPN account for this lab, so I logged into my account and downloaded the ProtonVPN.
 </p>
 <br />